French retailers urge national e-book hub

 "Creating a governance structure where everyone is around the table but their interests are opposed is the best way for this not to go anywhere," he said.

-The chief executive of Hachette's Numilog e-book platform, Daniel Zwirn, also criticized a similar collective e-book hub in Germany, known as Libreka, which the five retailers said had partly served as inspiration for their idea.
+The chief executive of Hachette's Numilog e-book platform, Daniel Zwirn, also criticised a similar collective e-book hub in Germany, known as Libreka, which the five retailers said had partly served as inspiration for their idea.

 "It seems like a good idea, but actually it isn't," he told the retail executives during the conference.
 "The bulk of the offering goes elsewhere."